groboclown/precision-shell/README.md

 def
 ```

-Unlike most shells, a `;` character does not erase the global error state, which makes `&&` sensitive to any error.
+A `;` character erases the previous command's error state, which makes `&&` only sensitive to the previous command's error.

 ```bash
 $ presh -c "touch a.txt \